LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 > [!WARNING]
 > Don't forget to save your changes by clicking the button at the end of the page.

-Back into the Basic Details tab, generate an App Secret.
+After saving, return to the Basic Details tab and generate an App Secret.
 This is referred in installation pages as the `OIDC AppSecret` setting.